-3.2.4 Genetic Algorithm
+3.2.4.
+Genetic algorithm

 In this section, we describe a Genetic Algorithm (GA) to improve the initial set of instrument trays found by the greedy heuristic described in Section 3.2.2.
 GA is a probabilistic search algorithm, which imitates the process of natural selection and evolution.
-The process starts with an initial population of solutions, where solutions are treated as individuals.
-The fitness of each individual is determined by the corresponding objective function value.
+The process starts with an initial population of solutions, where solutions are treated as individuals, also denoted by chromosomes.
+The fitness of each individual is based on the corresponding objective function value.
 Pairs of individuals of a given population are selected to act as parents and reproduce the next population of better individuals through a structured yet randomized information exchange, known as crossover.
 Diversity is added to the population by mutation.
 Unfit individuals in the population are replaced using the concept of survival of the fittest.
-This evaluationselection-reproduction cycle is repeated until a satisfactory solution is found or other stopping criteria are met.
+This evaluation-selection-reproduction cycle is repeated until a satisfactory solution is found or other stopping criteria are met.

-In our implementation of GA, we consider the trays to be individuals in our population, i.e., for each instrument type $i \in I$ it is defined how many instruments are placed on a certain tray.
-Our approach to GA is slightly different from standard GA, as multiple individuals are needed to provide a solution to our original problem.
+In our implementation of GA, an individual or chromosome represents a tray, where the tray is encoded by how many instruments of each instrument type $i \in I$ are placed on this tray.
+Our implementation of GA differs from the way we implemented SA as we consider the trays to be the individuals in our population instead of a feasible combination of trays.
+This is because generating a feasible combination of trays from two other feasible combinations of trays is not trivial.
+In contrast, generating a single new tray from two other feasible trays is much easier to implement.
+Thus, our approach for GA is slightly different from standard GA, as multiple individuals are needed to provide a solution to our original problem.
 As in the other described heuristic solution methods, our set \bar{K} consists of the trays in our population, which means that x{ik} is an input parameter instead of a variable.
-Given a certain population, the ILP given by (31)-(37) has to be solved to find a solution to our original problem.
+Given a certain population, the ILP given by (38)-(44) has to be solved to find a solution to our original problem.